Sirjay009/Sirjays-Car-Rentals/README.md

 <ul>
 <li>The favicon link code was taken from https://www.w3schools.com</li>
 <li>The navbar link code was taken from the CI love Running Project - https://sirjay009.github.io/love-running/</li>
+<li>The code to debug navbar items that kept wrapping on tablet screen was taken from https://css-tricks.com</li>
+<li>The code to debug contact/reserve form from accepting empty values was taken from https://stackoverflow.com</li>
 <li>The code to make the reserve button in hero's overlay was taken from Alan Bushell's Belfast Auto Repairs project - https://alan-bushell.github.io/belfast-auto-repairs/index.html</li>
 <li>The code to create space between text and font icons and debug footer was taken from https://wwwshecodes.io</li>
 <li>The code to make the social media links was taken from both the CI Love Running Project and Alan Bushell's Belfast Auto Repairs project</li>